Skip to content

 Best For

-Ruckers who want GR1-quality carry mechanics at a lower price.
-The best overall GORUCK alternative for those who prioritize comfort and durability.
+Ruckers who want GR1-quality durability and carry mechanics at a lower price point.
+Best for anyone who prioritizes comfort and build quality over tactical features.

 What Buyers Say